 University of Surrey

-Reader in Music (2019- previously Senior Lecturer, Lecturer B, Lecturer A)
+Associate Professor in Music (2022- previously Reader, Senior Lecturer, Lecturer B, Lecturer A)

 MMus Programme Director